JoeyShapiro/coconut/NOTES.md

 yeah. should compute on backend. otherwise pass amp to back and users to front. and keep doing this just do it all on back end. then some stuff on front

+i can pass the current user, pass the index, or check for them